enyo/data-proxy/Readme.md

-# Data proxy Version 0.0.4-dev
+# Data proxy Version 0.1.0

-> This proxy is still in development.
-> As soon as the version is bumped to 0.1.x it will be usable but still in beta.

 The data proxy is a node module that has pretty complex schema/model definition capabilities to automatically receive and transmit data in a formatted and validated form.